te-papa/collections-api/persona-rebecca.md

 * Medium tech literacy
 * Familiar with Te Papa but not the GLAM sector
 * Passionate about their specialist subject area rather than the technology itself
-* Has developed proficiency in a couple of tools (e.g. R and Python), but would never call themselves a ‘developer'
+* Has developed proficiency in a couple of tools (e.g. R and Python), but would never call themselves a 'developer'

 </div>
 <div class="col">